novex-ai/parallel-parrot/README.md

 *Photo by [Gareth Davies](https://unsplash.com/@gdfoto?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText) on [Unsplash](https://unsplash.com/photos/EGcfyDiUv58?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText)*

+See [blog post](https://bradito.me/blog/parallel-parrot/) on why we built this.

 Use cases:
 - Generate questions from documents for better Retrieval Augmented Generation (match questions to questions, not documents)
 - Sentiment analysis or summarization on a large number of documents